potatoeggy/eifueo/docs/sch3uz.md

-# HL Chemistry - A
+# HL Chemistry - 1

 The course code for this page is **SCH3UZ**.